psycry/psycry.github.io/README.md

 npm run build
 npm run deploy <- deploy to git gh-pages, package npm install gh-pages --save-dev

+Looking into makeswift.com
+npx makeswift@latest

+npm install
+npm run dev
+Starts the development server.

+npm run build
+Builds the app for production.

+npm start
+Runs the built app in production mode.

+We suggest that you begin by typing:

+cd nomad-nexus
+npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: